chongho/chongho.github.io/_posts/2020-12-29-Test-posting-from-VScode.md

 ---

 Whoa, I can post from my VS Code.
 I'm truly blogging like a hacker haha.
 Also testing out embedding a YouTube video inside a post.
-This is the video that inspired me to set up this blog and commit to write everyday (holefully).
+This is the video that inspired me to set up this blog and commit to write everyday (hopefully).

 {% include youtubePlayer.html id=page.youtubeId %}